The elementary construction of formal anafunctors: Introduction

 \begin{itemize} \item[[21], p.
 302:] ``It is left to the reader to verify that the above defined isomorphisms $a$, $l$ and $r$ are natural in their arguments and satisfy the identity coherence axioms.'' \end{itemize}

 \end{quote}

-One pleasant feature of the current approach, at least for the author, is that one could take the opposite 2-category everywhere in the current notes and everything will still work fine, so one could also localise suitable 2-categories using cospans, rather than spans, for instance 2-categories whose objects are more algebraic in nature, rather than geometric, like Hopf algebroids.
+One pleasant feature of the current approach, at least for the author, is that one could take the opposite 2-category everywhere in the current notes and everything will still work fine, only exchanging pullbacks for pushouts everywhere.
+In this way, one could also localise suitable 2-categories using \emph{cospans}, rather than spans, for instance 2-categories whose objects are more algebraic in nature, rather than geometric, like Hopf algebroids.
 It is not clear that for alternative presentations of the localisation, say one using of left-principal bibundles, such an approach would still work, or what should play the r\^ole of the 1-arrows when one is working with a general 2-category and not a 2-category of structured or internal groupoids.

+\begin{remark} This article has had a long and tortuous history.
+It started out as the second half of what was published as \cite{Roberts_14a}, in an attempt to give an elementary and completely self-contained proof ommitting no details of the results of \cite{Pronk_96} dealing with 2-categories of stacks as bicategorical localisations.
+In this the author was partially influenced by the late Vladimir Voevodsky's insistence on details and constructions in what might otherwise seem merely bureaucratic proofs.
+The appearance of \cite{Pronk-Warren_14} gave a much more satisfactory (and conceptual) proof of these results, after which the author lost hope that there was any merit in the current naive approach.
+However, work in preparation using cospans to localise 2-categories of topological groupoids required the machinery of the present paper, in its dual incarnation, so it is hoped there is some merit in the elementary approach in it. \end{remark}